fortrabbit/legal/data-collection.md

 ## Dashboard data

 The data stored in our client database is only accessible for individual clients protected by username/password login.
-Two-factor authentication is available.

 ### Account

-Client Account data containing information on name, e-mail, geo location, usage and more is retained for as long as the Account is active.
-Clients can erase associated data by deleting their Account with the fortrabbit Dashboard. fortrabbit may keep anonymized hints on pre-existing Accounts to keep track of historic events.
-Accounts which have had no activity for more than a given period, and which are not associated with any Apps or Companies, will be deleted automatically.
+Client account data containing information on name, e-mail, geo location, usage and more is retained for as long as the account is active.
+Clients can erase associated data by deleting their account with the fortrabbit dashboard. fortrabbit may keep anonymized hints on pre-existing Accounts to keep track of historic events.
+Accounts which have had no activity for more than a given period, and which are not associated with any apps or teams, will be deleted automatically.

-### Company
+### Teams

-In the fortrabbit Dashboard, there are Companies, consisting of team members and Billing Contacts.
-They can also be deleted by clients directly with the fortrabbit Dashboard.
+In the fortrabbit dashboard, there are teams, consisting of team members.
+They can also be deleted directly with the fortrabbit dashboard.

-### Billing Contact
+### Payment methods

-Payment information is stored with Billing Contacts, which are associated with Companies, in the fortrabbit Dashboard, and thus can be deleted along with the Company by the client.
+Payment information is stored with payment methods, which are associated with apps and accounts, in the fortrabbit dashboard, and thus can be deleted by our customers.

 ### Invoices